-BCS3 Home Farm Barns The policy is in line with Policy CSS2 (Transport) as the location close to the village services will enable modal shift to public transport, cycling and walking.
+BCS3 Land at Little Martins & Home Farm Barns The policy is in line with Policy CSS2 (Transport) as the location close to the village services will enable modal shift to public transport, cycling and walking.
 The policy is in line with Policy CSH2 (Density) by providing for a density of 25 dwellings per hectare (net).
 The policy is in line with Policy CSH4 (Meeting housing needs) by enabling a mix of dwelling types and sizes to meet the needs of current and future households.
 The policy is in line with Policy CSQ3 (Design) as it requires a high quality and inclusive design that responds positively to and respects the character of the site and its surroundings, enhances local distinctiveness and ensures that the scheme will be of a scale, type and density appropriate to the site and its setting, providing links into the local network of green infrastructure.
 The policy is in line with Policy CSG1 (Green infrastructure) by requiring a net gain in green infrastructure including biodiversity and that the proposals demonstrate that they have taken into account the relationship of the proposed development to existing green infrastructure.
 The policy has not repeated Policy R2 (Formal recreation) in respect of requiring the provision of outdoor playing space for the new residents to a minimum standard of 2.4 hectares per 1000 persons.
-The policy is in line with Policy T1 as the site is capable of providing for a safe and convenient access to the highway network; safe and convenient routes for cyclists and pedestrians; is accessible by public The policy has not repeated Policy R2 (Formal recreation) in respect of requiring the provision of outdoor playing space for the new residents to a minimum standard of 2.4 hectares per 1000 persons BCS4 Land at Thorne's Nursery The policy is in line with Policy CSS2 (Transport) as the location close to the village services will enable modal shift to public transport, cycling and walking.
+The policy is in line with Policy TI as the site is capable of providing for a safe and convenient access to the highway network; safe and convenient routes for cyclists and pedestrians; is accessible by public transport and have a safe walking route to nearby bus stops or new bus stops; can be served by an adequate road network which can accommodate traffic without creating traffic hazards or damage to the environment.
+However, to maintain the distinct rural appearance of the village, it does not require new roads, pedestrian routes, cycleways and street lighting are necessarily constructed to adoptable standards if that requires highways works that will harm that character.
+CSH2 Density On sites where housing development is acceptable in principle, a minimum density of 25 dwellings per hectare (net) will be required unless this would have an adverse effect on the character of the area.
+BCS4 Land at Thorne's Nursery The policy is in line with Policy CSS2 (Transport) as the location close to the village services will enable modal shift to public transport, cycling and walking.